Learn how to Automate and Schedule Instagram Posts instantly.

 Of those people, 60 percent of Instagrammers claim they learn about new brands and their products while scrolling through their account feeds.

-There are lots of benefits for businesses utilising social media, and Hootsuite does an excellent job at covering this topic in their article “23 Benefits of Social Media for Business”.
+There are lots of benefits for businesses utilizing social media, and Hootsuite does an excellent job at covering this topic in their article “23 Benefits of Social Media for Business”.

 But before you can get a better social media strategy, you need followers.